 2. “What’s your quality program like?”

-Basic aspects of a quality program include the ability to identify fake components and, of course, having the capability of placing them properly and precisely on the board.
+Basic aspects of a quality program include the ability to identify fake or defective components and, of course, having the capability of placing them properly and precisely on the board.
 Does the contract manufacturer have testing and prototyping capabilities in-house?
-That’ll also determine the level of thoroughness you get.
+That will also determine the project level of thoroughness you get.

 3. “Can you meet my requirements for delivery and lead times?”

 Although it’s not a must have, many businesses like to be within driving distance to do an audit of the EMS supplier’s facilities.
 If this is important to you, then make sure the electronic contract manufacturer is close enough to visit and that they welcome visits.

-You’re totally within your boundaries in asking to see the machinery quality, facility cleanliness, etc.
+You’re totally within your boundaries in asking to see the machinery quality, facility cleanliness, factory layout etc.

 4. “Can you handle the complexity & volume of my order?”

-Some board houses focus exclusively on simple, high-volume commodity orders and have no desire to do low-volume orders.
+Some EMS suppliers focus exclusively on simple, high-volume commodity orders and have no desire to do low-volume or high mix orders.
 Other EMS suppliers specialize in high-mix, low-volume orders that are more suitable for complex projects.

 As a buyer, you need to be certain that the contract manufacturer is going to be able to meet your specific order requirements.
-Some simply can’t measure up -- or don’t want to.
+As some suppliers simply can’t measure up or don’t want to.